Write your book in Reedsy Studio. Try the beloved writing app for free today.

 Hi Jordan, thanks for your comments.
 You can read the story here: https://evercleverwilson.com/the-sad-saga-of-odious-oats/ I wrote it 4 years ago and am thinking that I might re-write it, but first I have to finish the sequel to it that is about half completed.

-David Ritchie - Almost 3 years ago
+David Ritchie - About 3 years ago

 Thank you for sharing it, David.
 I'll definitely have a read.
 As they say, all writing is re-writing.
 It's usually a useful exercise.